mguyette/Aquarius_AppendOverwritePrep/index.md

 After identifying the start and end time for the period requiring overwriting, we subset the data frame further, and rename the columns.
+The new column names are required to ensure that the Points section the JSON object has the correct labels.

 ``` r
 # Start datetime of period requiring overwrite, inclusive